renerocksai/dockercr/README.md

 # dockercr

 Set up a docker container registry using just SSH and docker.
-No TLS, no CA, no https, no PA or other crap required.
+No TLS, no CA, no HTTPS, no PA or other crap required.

 If you only want to quickly push stuff to 1 production host, see [the next section](#pushing-docker-images-to-production---like-a-boss).